Excel 365/2021 Capstone - Level 3 Working With Sales Data

 Excel 365/2021 Capstone – Level 3: Working With Sales Data

 Sales data is the lifeblood of any business.
-From forecasting revenue to spotting hidden trends, the ability to manipulate, analyze, and visualize sales figures is a core competency in today’s data‑driven world.
-In the Excel 365/2021 Capstone Level 3 course, students dive deep into these skills, learning how to structure raw data, apply advanced formulas, make use of Power Pivot, and craft compelling dashboards—all within one powerful spreadsheet environment Not complicated — just consistent..
+Day to day, from forecasting revenue to spotting hidden trends, the ability to manipulate, analyze, and visualize sales figures is a core competency in today’s data‑driven world.
+In the Excel 365/2021 Capstone Level 3 course, students dive deep into these skills, learning how to structure raw data, apply advanced formulas, put to work Power Pivot, and craft compelling dashboards—all within one powerful spreadsheet environment.

 Introduction